 Fletcher Knebel and Charles W. Bailey’s novel Seven Days in May was the rage in 1962, when people talked about The Manchurian Candidate and Fail-Safe as sophisticated commentary on the tenuous international situation, with a Cold War crisis around every corner.
 It became the next pet project for John Frankenheimer, the director of film version of The Manchurian Candidate.
 The story of an attempted military coup against the United States was excitingly topical subject matter for a close-knit group of Hollywood liberals.
 Kirk Douglas both produced and acted, and hired Rod Serling to write the screenplay.
 Producer Edward Lewis had been Douglas’ producer on Spartacus and would continue to guide projects for Frankenheimer.
 Star Burt Lancaster had played The Birdman of Alcatraz for Frankenheimer.

 Although classified as far-fetched in 1964, the events of Seven Days in May were thought to be believable by liberals concerned by the radical statements and acts of certain generals, particularly General Edwin Walker.
-The screenplay refers to both Walker and Senator Joe McCarthy as threats to American democracy.
+The screenplay refers to both Walker and Senator Joe McCarthy by name as threats to American democracy.
 Seven Days in May joins the movies just mentioned plus Stanley Kubrick’s Dr. Strangelove as prime Cold War / political thrillers of the 1960s.

 The story sees a group of generals led by the ambitious Gen. James Mattoon Scott (Burt Lancaster) prepare to seize control of the United States.
-Scott considers President Jordan Lyman (Fredric March) to be a traitor, for negotiating an arms treaty with the Soviets, that the military feels gives the Soviets an advantage.
+Scott considers President Jordan Lyman (Fredric March) a traitor for negotiating an arms treaty with the Soviets, that the military feels gives the Soviets an advantage.
 Scott has established a secret army force to seize the nation’s TV networks and communications centers.
 He also has the support and cooperation of Senator Frederick Prentice (Whit Bissell) and a TV network bigwig, Harold McPherson (Hugh Marlowe).
 But the General keeps his own closest aide out of the loop.
 Marine Col. Martin ‘Jiggs’ Casey (Kirk Douglas) picks up on clues drifting around the Pentagon.
 He uncovers the existence of a program called ECONCOM and a secret air base called ‘Site Y,’ that are both off the record and unknown to the President or the Congress.
 Casey alerts the Oval Office directly, and arouses enough suspicion that President Lyman dispatches his closest aides to find proof of Scott’s perfidy.
 Paul Girard (Martin Balsam) flies to Spain to force a confession from Vice-Admiral Farley Barnswell (John Houseman), who Casey believes refused to take part in the coup but hasn’t reported it.
 Senator Clark (Edmond O’Brien) seeks out Site Y in the desert near El Paso.
-Clark tries to contact Col. Mutt Henderson (Andrew Duggan), who Casey thinks is attached to Site Y, but apparently isn’t aware of the base’s purpose.
+Clark tries to contact Col. Mutt Henderson (Andrew Duggan), who Casey thinks is attached to Site Y, but who apparently isn’t aware of the base’s purpose.
 Back in Washington, Casey has his own dirty task to perform — obtaining compromising letters about General Scott from his former mistress, Eleanor Holbrook (Ava Gardner).

 Tightly structured and slickly directed, Seven Days in May succeeds on all levels.
-Although it’s not as audacious as Manchurian Candidate it gets full marks for making a wild story seem credible.
+Although it’s not as audacious as Manchurian Candidate it earns full marks for making a wild story seem credible.
 The film plays no Richard Condon/George Axelrod mind games with the audience.
 The only possible trick dialogue comes when Kirk Douglas asks Ava Gardner for a rain check, and Ava Gardner tells him to, “Put it somewhere safe where you won’t forget.”
 That sounds a bit too much like, ‘put it where the sun don’t shine.’

 According to John Frankenheimer, Rod Serling set up the intrigues perfectly but couldn’t write a convincing love scene; Frankenheimer engaged the blacklisted writer Nedrick Young to fill in that gap.
 Only at the end does Rod Serling fall back on several Civics 101 speeches by President Lyman, that reassure the viewer that our country is in the hands of wise and responsible men.
 Of all the political thrillers and satires released around the JFK assassination, Seven Days in May is the only one that doesn’t end in political chaos — or WW3.